 As you start to rank higher, bear in mind, that means your competition is being pushed down the search results, assuming they have done to boost their own ranking.
 It also means that those searching online for local accountants, are finding you first, rather than other local accountancy websites.

-If you want to find out how we can help your accountancy business’s website rank on the first page of Google, and potentially in the number 1 position for specific keywords, get in touch and we will discuss how we can do it.
+If you want to find out how we can help your accountancy business’s website rank on the first page of Google, and potentially in the number 1 position for specific keywords, get in touch at SEO Sydney and we will discuss how we can do it.

 Whether you decide to proceed with an SEO plan or not, one thing that you will need either way, is a content marketing strategy.
 This is incredibly important both in terms of generating traffic to your accountancy website, and for visitors arriving on your website.